 Initially, Rolex was named after its founders Wilsdorf & Davis — W&D. However, Wilsdorf wanted his watches to have a name that was not only short but also easy to say and remember.
 Another consideration was that it had to be a name that will look good on the dial.
-So in 1915, they changed it to “ROLEX”.
+So, in 1915, they changed it to “ROLEX”.

 The brand did not give any official reason for coining the name.
 However, Rolex aficionados, of course, have their own speculations concerning the origin of the name.
-Some say it was inspired by “Horlogerie Exquise”, a French phrase which means “exquisite watchmaking”.
+Some say it was inspired by “Horlogerie Exquise”, a French phrase that means “exquisite watchmaking”.
 Others claim the name Rolex actually has the same sound that a watch makes when it is being wound.